amaraphi/osticket-prereq/README.md

   </ul>
   <h3>14.
 Install <a href="https://www.heidisql.com/">HeidiSQL</a> and initiate a new session</h3>
   <ul>
     <li>To finalize our osTicket installation, we need to connect to our mySQL database.
-To do this we’ll use Heidi, a [].
+To do this we’ll use HeidiSQL.
 Important: keep the browser with the osTicket installer open during these next steps!</li>
   </ul>
   <ul>
     <li>Download and open HeidiSQL.</li>